LezWatch/lwtv-plugin/readme.md

     - Post Meta AND Taxonomy Query - Generate an array of posts that have a specific post meta AND a specific taxonomy value.
 Useful for getting a list of all dead queers who are main characters (for example).
     - Related Posts by Tags.
 * `debug.php` - Debugging Tools for weird content.
+* `ics-parser.php` - Connection to the ICS Parser for calendar data.
 * `private-data.php` - Shows alert that a page is hidden if the post is set private.
 * `profiles.php` - Custom profile code
 * `search.php` - Extra Search Functions: